wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

 ##### 98 Offence to fail to comply with District Court order

-*   (1) A member or former member of the dispute resolution scheme who, knowing that the member or former member is subject to an order made under [section 97][129], fails to comply with the order, or fails to comply with the order within the time or in the manner required by the order, commits an offence and is liable on summary conviction to a fine not exceeding $100,000\.
+*   (1) A member or former member of the dispute resolution scheme who, knowing that the member or former member is subject to an order made under [section 97][129], fails to comply with the order, or fails to comply with the order within the time or in the manner required by the order, commits an offence and is liable on conviction to a fine not exceeding $100,000\.

     (2) Nothing in this section applies to an order or part of an order of a District Court referred to in [section 97(4)][129].

+    Section 98(1): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 2---Financial statements of customer and community trusts